High Plains Drifter: Reception

-Universal released the R-rated High Plains Drifter in the United States in April 1973, and the film eventually grossed $15.7 million domestically, ultimately making it the sixth-highest grossing Western in North America in the decade of the 1970s and the 20th highest-grossing film released in 1973.
-The film was well received by many critics, and rates 93% positive on Rotten Tomatoes based on 27 reviews.
-On Metacritic the film has a score 69% based on reviews from 10 critics, indicating "generally favorable reviews".
+Universal released the R-rated High Plains Drifter in the United States in April 1973, and the film eventually grossed $15.7 million domestically, ultimately making it the sixth-highest grossing Western in North America of the 1970s and the 20th highest-grossing film of 1973.
+The film was well received by many critics, and rates 94% positive on Rotten Tomatoes based on 32 reviews.
+On Metacritic the film has a score 69% based on reviews from 10 critics, indicating "generally favorable" reviews.

-Vincent Canby of The New York Times called the film "part ghost story, part revenge Western, more than a little silly, and often quite entertaining in a way that may make you wonder if you lost your good sense."
+Vincent Canby of The New York Times called the film "part ghost story, part revenge Western, more than a little silly, and often quite entertaining in a way that may make you wonder if you lost your good sense".
 Gene Siskel of the Chicago Tribune gave the film 3 stars out of 4 and wrote, "What does work very well indeed is Eastwood's presence, personal style, and direction.
 Though his laconic sense of humor often drags out the pacing of the movie, Eastwood uses his camera with intelligence and flair."
 Arthur D. Murphy of Variety called it "a nervously humorous, self-conscious near satire on the prototype Clint Eastwood formula of the avenging mysterious stranger.
 Ernest Tidyman's script has some raw violence for the kinks, some dumb humor for audience relief, and lots of arch characterizations befitting the serio-comic-strip nature of the plot."

-Kevin Thomas of the Los Angeles Times called it "a stylized, allegorical western of much chillingly paranoid atmosphere and considerable sardonic humor that confirms Eastwood's directorial flair.
+Kevin Thomas of the Los Angeles Times called it: "a stylized, allegorical western of much chillingly paranoid atmosphere and considerable sardonic humor that confirms Eastwood's directorial flair.
 It's also a pretty violent business that won't disappoint the millions who flocked to the Leone westerns."
 Tom Zito of The Washington Post called it "an enjoyable, well-constructed work that suffers only from a slightly tedious tone that makes the film seem longer than its 105 minutes."

 The film had its share of detractors.
 Some critics thought Eastwood's directing derivative; Arthur Knight in Saturday Review remarked that Eastwood had "absorbed the approaches of Siegel and Leone and fused them with his own paranoid vision of society".
 Jon Landau of Rolling Stone concurred, noting "thematic shallowness" and "verbal archness"; but he expressed approval of the dramatic scenery and cinematography.
 Nigel Andrews of The Monthly Film Bulletin wrote that "after Play Misty For Me, High Plains Drifter emerges as a disappointingly sterile exercise in style, suggesting that the first thing Eastwood should do as a director is forget the lessons he has learned from other film-makers and start to forge a convincing style of his own."
-John Wayne criticized the film's iconoclastic approach; in a letter to Eastwood, he wrote, "That isn't what the West was all about.
+John Wayne criticized the film's iconoclastic approach; in a letter to Eastwood, he wrote: "That isn't what the West was all about.
 That isn't the American people who settled this country."
 The film was recognized by American Film Institute in 2008 on AFI's 10 Top 10 in the category "Nominated Western Film".